recrudesce/synthetic-data-kit-docker/README.md

 Clone the repo

 By default this creates QA Pairs.
-If you want to output Chain of Thought reasoning, edit `entrypoint.sh` and change `--type qa` to `--type cot`

 Run `docker build . -t synthetic-data-kit-docker:latest`